 (Creative writing majors may take up to 3 credits total.)
 ENG 671 (3) Seminar: Literary Theory and Criticism Advanced study of theories of literature and its production and use.
-ENG 672 (3) Research & Publication in Creative Writing Exploration of the business of creative writing and the tools $\overline{\text{for}}$ writing and research in the field.
+ENG 672 (3) Research & Publication in Creative Writing Exploration of the business of creative writing and the tools for writing and research in the field.
 ENG 673 (3) Research & Theory Technical Communications Seminar for students engaged in conducting a major research project in the technical communication field.
 Emphasizes theoretical approaches to research, development and implementation of the individual research project, and presentation and publication opportunities in professional writing.
 ENG 674 (1-3) Topics in Technical Communication Topics relating to rhetorical theory in the workplace, including examination of how workplace cultures shape writing assumptions and approaches.
 May be repeated with different subject matter.
+ENG 676 () Instructional Design for Technical Communicators Examination of instructional design principles and models, including research in theory and practice of instructional design for technical communicators in academic and industry settings.
 ENG 677 (1-4) Individual Study Focused study on a topic not covered in regularly scheduled courses.
 ENG 678 (3) Technical & Scientific Prose Analysis of fiction and literary nonfiction that treats technical and scientific themes.
 ENG 679 (3) Rhetorical Theory Applied to Technical Documents Rhetorical theory applied to technical documents, including an examination of how workplace cultures shape writing assumptions and approaches.
-ENG 680 (3) Proposals Theory and practice in the development and production of proposals, focusing on the researching, writing, and management of proposals by technical communicators ENG 682 (3) English Grammar and Discourse Advanced study of English syntax.
+ENG 680 (3) Proposals Theory and practice in the development and production of proposals, focusing on the researching, writing, and management of proposals by technical communicators.
+ENG 682 (3) English Grammar and Discourse Advanced study of English syntax.